-Each school in the East Greenbush Central School District serves breakfast and lunch daily.
+Each school in the East Greenbush Central School District serves breakfast and lunch daily for all students.
 Our goal is to provide nutritious and delicious meals that satisfy our students so they can focus on learning.
 A complete meal must include a fruit and/or a vegetable choice.

 Contact Information